realestate-com-au/stackup/README.md

     $ stackup stack STACK-NAME ...

-To create or update a stack, based on a template, use "apply":
+To create or update a stack, based on a template, use "up":

-    $ stackup stack myapp-test apply
+    $ stackup stack myapp-test up template.json

 This will: